ryanzzheng570/Software-Engineering-Project/README.md

  Heroku: https://dashboard.heroku.com/apps/minishopifygroup5

  ### To Test The Application
 Test Locally:
  1. Clone the repo
  2. Open "src/main/java/ShopifyProj/Launcher.java" and run the Launcher
  3. Go to http://localhost:8181/ <br />

 Alternatively, use Heroku:
  1. Go to https://dashboard.heroku.com/apps/minishopifygroup5
  2. Click "Open App" <br />

 To Test:
  1. Use the navigation menu or buttons to test the app (NOTE: some pages ask for phone numbers, email, or credit card numbers.
 Nothing is done with this information, so you can just enter fake info)

  ### Current State
+ - Users can signup as customer and/or merchants
+ - Users can login as customer and/or merchants
  - Shops can be created
+ - Merchants can modify shops by changing the shops name, adding/removing tags, and adding/removing/editing items
  - Shops can be searched by using the name or tags
- - Merchants can modify shops by chaning the shops name, adding/removing tags, and adding/removing items
  - Shops have different views for customers and merchants
+ - Customers can add items to cart and checkout
+ - Setup and integrated Firebase/database
  - App is running on Travis CI and Heroku
- - Setup and integrated Firebase/database
- - Setup account signup for merchant and customers
- - Customers can add items to cart and checkout

  ### UML Diagram
  ![UML](https://github.com/haseebakhan10/EngLabProject/blob/master/diagrams/Eng%20Lab%20Project%20UML.png)